debops/debops/docs/user-guide/scripts/debops-project/debops-project.rst

 directory after it has been unlocked using the :command:`debops project unlock` command.
 This only works in project directories that have been configured with either EncFS or git-crypt encryption during initialization.

+When ``git-crypt`` is used to encrypt secrets, locking them will fail if the ``git`` working directory contains uncommitted changes.
+This is expected behavior.
+Easiest way to mitigate this is to commit any changes before locking the project directory.

 Options
 ~~~~~~~